 is the Coordinator of the Honors Writing Center and has been involved with the

 NAU Honors Program for more than ten years.
 She worked as a writer and editor

 in the San Francisco Bay Area for 15 years, and has taught on the Navajo

 reservation (community college and high school) as well as for Honors.
 Her responsibilities now include keeping the

 Brain Food jar full.
 Barbara is a

 graduate of the University of California, Berkeley, which probably explains a

 lot.
-She and her husband have two sons, one at U of A and one coming to
+She and her husband have two sons, one a junior at U of A and the

-thinks one of those four males is a goofball, but she declines
+She thinks one of the males in her life a complete goofball, but she declines